angelfaraldo/GS_API/README.md

 gsapi
 =====

-The gsapi is a Python/C++ library for manipulating musical symbolic data.
+The GS-API is a Python/C++ library for manipulating musical symbolic data.

 ###Overview